GHG Net-zero in the product life cycle

 Reducing CO2 emissions through lightweighting

-It is said that the majority of CO2 emissions throughout the life cycle of a vehicle are accounted for when driving.
+It is said that the majority of GHG emissions throughout the life cycle of a vehicle are accounted for when driving.
 Therefore, we conduct development and design based on the conviction that reducing weight and creating compact designs will contribute to increasing the fuel efficiency of cars and reducing CO2 emissions.
 In fiscal 2022, lower-profile, comfort-enhancing third-row seats were installed in Toyota’s new NOAH and VOXY models.
 The conventional metal springs and wires in the third-row seat cushioning have been replaced with fiber cloth springs, which allows improved comfort while riding, as well as thinner overall seating, leading to weight reduction.

 Our Decarbonization School, run by Sunshine (a supplier group member of Toyota Boshoku)

 The school holds lectures by both external consultants and staff from our Carbon Neutral Environment Center on energy saving techniques, and other topics related to decarbonization.
-It also assists member companies in creating CO2 emission reduction targets, and in developing plans to meet their targets, as well as supporting employee development with an eye to cultivating employees with the skills and vision needed for long-term carbon neutral efforts.
+It also assists member companies in creating GHG emission reduction targets, and in developing plans to meet their targets, as well as supporting employee development with an eye to cultivating employees with the skills and vision needed for long-term carbon neutral efforts.

 Scope 3* (Supply Chain Management)